-The Complainant attached to the complaint form a schedule listing numerous issues.
+The Complainant attached to the complaint form a schedule listing numerous issues as shown in R-1, page 22.
 Most of those issues had been abandoned and the issues to be decided by the Board were as follows:

 - When applying the income approach to value for the subject, should the capitalization rate methodology be used rather than the Gross Income Multiplier method? - Does the Direct Comparison approach to value for the subject support the assessment?